 Two factors conspire to create financial and emotional stress on young adults.
 First, many young people have a poor understanding of the long-term repercussions of financial decisions like a student loan and, as a consequence, tend to take greater risks in their finances than any other age group.

 Second, over a third of college freshmen suffer from at least one mental health problem (and many of those suffering arrive at school with that experience already in tow).

 A recent college student facing student loan payments, in addition to the responsibilities of job and family, faces an emotional and psychological avalanche.
+While budgeting can immediately help put a student back in control, cost-saving measures applied to monthly expenses, such as shopping around for car and renters insurance or refinancing an auto loan, can help relieve financial pressure and stress.
 Financial satisfaction is an integral component of life satisfaction, and it is closely related to one's overall psychological well-being.

 Anxiety is a natural reaction to stressful situations.
 Our bodies "rev up" to provide higher levels of focus to meet a challenge, whether it be a college test, job interview, or first date.

 However, an abnormal level of anxiety, or anxiety that persists long after the immediate challenge has passed, is an unhealthy state and constitutes a mental health issue.
 Sustained anxiety is a major cause of social phobias and panic disorders.
 For some people, anxiety becomes the norm, in what is known clinically as generalized anxiety disorder (GAD).